-Emma Terres begins her first season as a member of the Beaver Women's Hockey coaching staff as an assistant coach during the 2020-21 season.
-A 2017-18 Beaver Hockey captain, Terres joins the coaching staff after spending the last two seasons playing hockey professionally in Germany.
+Emma Terres is in her second season as a member of the Beaver Women's Hockey coaching staff as an assistant coach.
+A 2017-18 Beaver Hockey captain, Terres joins the coaching staff after spending two seasons playing hockey professionally in Germany after graduation.

 Since she graduated from Robbinsdale-Armstrong High School, Terres has asserted herself into the world of coaching.
 First, it was a summer training coach at Armstrong Cooper High School in 2014 and 2015, then as a part of the Little Lady Lumberjacks program in Bemidji, introducing skating and the game of hockey to area girls.
 She then moved into the role of camp counselor and coach at Breezy point Hockey Camps, where she focused on positional skill development, dryland training and teaching the game of hockey to campers from 2015-18.
 In 2018, she also served as a coach as the Blizzard Hockey Academy where she was responsible for developing the off-ice training curriculum.
 Most recently, she began a three-year run (2017-19) as a coach and evaluator for the USA Hockey Development Camp in St. Cloud, Minn.
 There she worked with Minnesota’s top 14- and 15-year-old prospects for the USA Hockey National Team.